fw4spl-org/fw4spl-doc/Tutorials/src/Tuto03DataService.rst

 The framework provides some gui services:

 Frame (``::gui::frame::SDefaultFrame``)
-    This service display a frame and creates menu bar, tool bar and container for views, rendering service, ...
+    This service displays a frame and creates menu bar, tool bar and container for views, rendering service, ...

 View (``::gui::view::SDefaultView``)
     This service creates sub-container and tool bar.